belgacemyassine/in-vehicle-coupon-recommendation/README.md

 Conducted Model Testing
 Tuned Hyperparameters and Selected Features
 Chose the Best Model
-Evaluated Feature Impact on Model Output using SHAP Library
+Evaluated Feature Impact on Model Output using the SHAP Library